Statusmelding

 Learning outcomes - Knowledge

-This course aims to provide students with an understanding of: (i) the economics of competition, monopoly, and oligopoly; (ii) contracts such as product pricing; (iii) basic game theory; (iv) vertical relations between firms; (v) economic organization.
+This course aims to provide students with an understanding of: (i) the economics of competition, monopoly, and oligopoly; (ii) contracts such as product pricing; (iii) basic game and contract theory; (iv) vertical relations between firms; (v) economic organization.
 Overall, students learn an economic approach to assessing firm decisions and organization of economic activities.

 Learning outcomes - Skills